-Remote File inclusion (RFI) refers to an inclusion attack wherein an attacker can cause the web application to include a remote file by exploiting a web application that dynamically includes external files or scripts.
-The consequences of a successful RFI attack include Information Disclosure and Cross-site Scripting (XSS) to Remote Code Execution.
+Using Remote File Inclusion (RFI), an attacker can cause the web application to include a remote file.
+This is possible for web applications that dynamically include external files or scripts.
+Potential consequences of a successful RFI attack range from sensitive information disclosure and Cross-site Scripting (XSS) to Remote Code Execution.

-Remote File Inclusion (RFI) usually occurs, when an application receives the path to the file that has to be included as an input without properly sanitizing it.
-This would allow an external URL to be supplied to the include statement.
+Remote File Inclusion attacks usually occur when an application receives a path to a file as input and does not properly sanitize it.
+This allows an external URL to be supplied to the

-The following is an example in PHP that is vulnerable to Remote File Inclusion (RFI).
+The following is an example of PHP code with a Remote File Inclusion vulnerability.

-In the above example, an attacker could make the following request to trick the application into executing a malicious script such as a webshell.
+Using the above PHP script, an attacker could make the following HTTP request to trick the application into executing server-side malicious code, for example, a webshell.

-In this example, the remote file will be included and run with the user privileges the web application is running.
-That would allow an attacker to run any code they wanted on the web server, including writing files to gain persistence on the web server.
+In this example, the malicious file is included and run with the privileges of the user who runs the web application.
+That allows an attacker to run any code they want on the web server.
+They can even gain a persistent presence on the web server.

-Additionally, in the case of PHP, most modern PHP configurations are configured with
+Additionally, in the case of PHP, most current installations are configured with